sbhrwl/ComputerVision/Networks.md

 <img src="https://github.com/sbhrwl/ComputerVision/blob/main/artifacts/images/Spatial Factorization.jpg" width=600>

 #### Benefits of Factorizing convolutions
-- One convolutin is broken into 2 lighter convolution making it
+- One convolution is broken into 2 lighter convolution making it
   - Fit of weak GPUs
   - Faster training of network
   - Enables use to deploy our model in weak systems (poor hardware)

 ## [Model available in Keras](https://keras.io/api/applications/)

+**From TF2 onwards we can add Padding with MP**